$p$-adic families of automorphic forms in the $\mu$-ordinary setting: Introduction

 \subsection{Acknowledgements}

 We thank H.\ Hida for feedback on the initial idea for this project.
 We are also very grateful to E.\ de Shalit and E.\ Goren for helpful feedback on the first version of this paper, which led to key improvements.
 Our work on this paper benefitted from conversations with several additional mathematicians concerning topics closely related to this paper.
 E.M.\ thanks B.\ Moonen for a discussion about his earlier work on which portions of this paper rely significantly, and she thanks M.-H.\ Nicole for a discussion about his work with W.\ Goldring on the $\mu$-ordinary Hasse invariant.
-We also thank E.\ Rains for alerting us to the Littlewood--Richardson rule mentioned in Section \ref{LRrule}.
+We also thank E.\ Rains for alerting us to the Littlewood--Richardson rule mentioned in Section \ref{LRrule}, and we thank M.\ Harris for helpful feedback about references.
 We are grateful to J.\ Fintzen and I.\ Varma for conversations concerning the collaboration \cite{EFMV}, whose influence is seen here.
 We thank Caltech and the University of Oregon for hosting us during this collaboration.